kanriapp/kanri/CONTRIBUTING.md

 # Contributing to Kanri
-Kanri is written in TypeScript, Vue, and Rust; and is licensed under the Apache 2.0 license.
+Kanri is written in TypeScript, Vue (Nuxt.js v3), and Rust; and is licensed under the Apache 2.0 license.

 ## A few rules
 By contributing to Kanri, you confirm that the work you are submitting is yours and it will be licensed under the Apache 2.0 license of the project.